lconcia/life_sciences_ml_at_tacc/docs/section1/tap_and_jupyter.rst

 Accessing the Portal
 --------------------

-Log in to the `TAP <https://tap.tacc.utexas.edu/>`_ using the same username and password that you use to access the TACC User Portal.
+Log in to `TAP <https://tap.tacc.utexas.edu/>`_ using the same username and password that you use to access the TACC User Portal.
 Once you've logged in you'll be directed to the Home Screen where you can begin scheduling jobs.

 .. image::  ./images/1TAP.png
    :alt:  Figure 1.
 TAP Home Screen